imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 However, it have some drawbacks:
 ➖ Public endpoint exposure on internet is not tolerated for some use cases.
-➖ Worker nodes connects to control plane over public endpoint (within Azure backbone).
+➖ Worker nodes connect to control plane over public endpoint (within Azure backbone).

 ## 2. Private cluster using Private Endpoint

-For customers looking for to avoid public exposure of their resources, the `Private Endpoint` would be a solution.
+For customers looking to avoid public exposure of their resources, the `Private Endpoint` would be a solution.

 A [private AKS cluster](https://learn.microsoft.com/en-us/azure/aks/private-clusters) disables the public endpoint and creates a private endpoint to access the control plane.
 As a result, access to the cluster for kubectl and CD pipelines requires access to cluster's private endpoint.

 <img src="media\architecture_private_cluster.png">

-Let's see how that works.
+Let us see how that works.

 ```bash
 # create private cluster